gthierman/ui-kit/README.md

 * Gitbook - run `npm install gitbook-cli -g` from the command line
 * npm - [Installing npm](https://www.npmjs.com/get-npm)

-Sketch is required to open the .sketch file.
-Git, gitbook, and npm are required if you want to manage the UI kit via the command line.

 #### Install with command line
 This assumes you are setup on git.